(Alphabetical by Last Name)

 Outreach Specialist Kara Joy McKee

 Kara Joy joined OK Policy in December of 2013.
 She is a native Oklahoman and an OU graduate.
+As OK Policy’s Outreach Specialist, she coordinates the Together Oklahoma coalition and works to make it easier for all Oklahomans to advocate for sensible public policies.
 She has been active for years with the Oklahoma Food Cooperative, Oklahoma Sustainability Network, and other community projects, and in 2011 she was honored with the City of Norman’s Human Rights Award.
-In addition to her efforts to inform and motivate the state as an OK Policy Outreach Specialist, Kara Joy is Executive Director of Kendall Whittier, Inc., a Tulsa neighborhood nonprofit.
-Contact Kara Joy.
+Prior to joining OK Policy, Kara Joy was Executive Director of Kendall Whittier, Inc. (KWI), a Tulsa neighborhood nonprofit, and she currently serves on the KWI board of directors.

 Policy Director Gene Perry

 Gene joined OK Policy in January 2011.
 He is a native Oklahoman and has an M.A. in journalism and a B.A. in history from the University of Oklahoma.
 At OK Policy, Gene supervises policy staff and helps to identify policy priorities for the organization.
-He also prepares the daily news update, In The Know, in addition to researching and writing about tax and budget, education, criminal justice, and energy policies.
-Gene serves on the board of the Oklahoma Sustainability Network.
-Contact Gene
+Gene’s policy work focuses on tax and budget, education, and criminal justice policies.
+He also prepares the daily news update, In The Know, and maintains the OK Policy website.
+Gene serves on the board of the Oklahoma Sustainability Network and is a member of the Oklahoma Academy and Investigative Reporters and Editors.
+He chairs the communications advisory committee for the State Priorities Partnership.

 Policy Analyst Carly Putnam